circonus/docs/content/caql/getting_started.md

 ---
-title: Getting Started with CAQL
+title: Getting Started
+weight: 10
 ---

 # Getting Started with CAQL {#CirconusAnalyticsQueryLanguageCAQL}

-CAQL is the Circonus Analytics Query Language.
+Welcome to the Circonus Analytics Query Language, CAQL.
+We are glad you are making an effort to learn yet another DSL for data analysis.

+Learning CAQL will enable you to efficiently fetch and aggregate data, across thousands of metrics.
-It lets you retrieve and aggregate metric data as well as compose complex data transformations.
+It also allows you to compose complex data transformations, to satisfy custom information needs.
 CAQL can be used to visualize data on graphs, and for driving alerting rules (using [CAQL checks](/Data/CheckTyels/CAQLCheck)).

 Here are a few examples, to get a rough idea of what to expect:

-* Basic Arithmetic:
+* Metric Selection:
   ```
-  1+2
+  find("requests_total", "and(service:www)") | top(5)
   ```

 * Data Aggregation:
   ```
-  find("requests_total", "and(service:www)")
-  | stats:sum()
+  find("requests_total", "and(service:www)") | stats:sum()
   ```

 * Complex Data Transformations: